gilbertfrancois/gilbertfrancois.github.io/03_champ_1.md

-On this page, I try to explain how to use Champ for MSX(1) to write, store and deploy programs written in assembly or hybrid basic-assembly.
+On these Champ pages, I try to explain how to use Champ for MSX(1) to write, store and deploy programs written in assembly or hybrid basic-assembly.
 Back in the days, around 1986 and beyond, I liked Champ a lot.
 It was easy to use, because it was an all-in-one editor, assembler, disassembler, monitor/debugger.
 On top of it, one could easily escape to basic to test the compiled program, which is still in memory and go back to Champ to do further programming.
 But the most killer feature was that you can step through code line by line, inspecting registers and memory values.

 *Fun fact: Champ has been created by the legendary [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie), the creator of the [C programming language](https://en.wikipedia.org/wiki/C_(programming_language)).
 By using this program, you work with legacy of computer history.*